iamludal/iamludal/README.md

 ## ℹ About me

 I've been writing b̶u̶g̶s code since I was a teenager.
-I'm currently a cloud computing student, preparing my master's degree at the Univeristy of Lille.
-Self-taught, I'm constantly learning (through books, articles, videos), and I then share with the world what I learn on my [blog](https://dev.to/iamludal).
+I'm currently a student at the Univeristy of Lille, preparing my master's degree in cloud computing.
+Self-taught, I'm constantly learning (through books, articles, videos), and I then share on my [blog](https://dev.to/iamludal) what I learn.
 My greatest passion?
 Creating projects from A to Z, like the ones you will discover below.
 At the moment, I'm particularly interested in blockchain (along with cryptocurrencies) and cloud computing, but I also enjoy full-stack development and cybersecurity.

 ## 👨‍💻 What I've Done